Residence Hall Reuse

 Deadline to Pick Up Reservation

-We will hold items until Monday Sept.
-21. If you do not claim your rental items, we will release them to students on the waitlist.
+We will hold items until the last day of pick-up.
+If you do not claim your rental items, we will release them to students on the waitlist.

 What is the Residence Hall Reuse Program?